-So, to derive the Daily Volatility on 2/15/2011 of 0.6%, the price range for the day (2.42) was divided by the average price (358.76).
+For instance, on 2/15/2011 the average price was 358.76 with a range of 2.42, indicating a Daily Volatility of 0.6%.
 The Daily Volatility is obtained by dividing the daily range by the daily average.
 A longer Volatility period such as Weekly Volatility is obtained by dividing the weekly price range by the weekly mean price.
-It is important to avoid confusing this with the weekly average of the daily volatility, which is a completely different concept.
+This is a different concept from the weekly average of daily volatility.

 Investors often make a distinction between the concept of Volatility, and the concept of Risk.
 Academics define them to be exactly equivalent, but as can be seen here, there is good reason to distinguish between the levels of volatility or risk experienced across different time frames.
 Average Daily Volatility over the history of AAPL has been 4% in contrast to the Average Quarterly Volatility of 37%.

 If you have ever seen a "yield curve" you should be able to understand the concept behind this "yield curve".
 Each Volatility Curve is a snapshot in time.
 From left to right, each position plots the Volatility associated with increasing intervals of time.
 However, as seen in this plot of the AAPL Volatility Curve, the increase is not constant. |

 A frequency distribution of the green points on the first chart (the daily volatility) yields this histogram. |

 Similarly, the purple points on the top chart, the Quarterly Volatility Values, are subjected to frequency distribution here. |